SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
 5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
 6. Add an _XML report processing_ build feature formatting test output as _Ant JUnit_ and which monitors `+:fastlane/test_output/*.xml`.
-7. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+7. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 For comprehensive results a second _Tests tvOS_ configuration must be created for tvOS.
 This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make test-tvos`.